|

 has to be carried up by porters.
 Above: Allow 4.5 hours to go up and another 4 to come down.
 Look out for the bad-knee-man by the Mekong River when you come down.
 His selection of remedies can probably fix things!

 Below: This Thai guy was 73, and going up and down same day.
 Cheery as you like - wow!
 Left & above: Mostly the track follows a well-worn path, or requires scrambling over boulders, but when it is too steep, there are steps and handrails.
 The steepest parts are right at the top and a section near the start.
-These pics show the unrelenting gradient.

 |